mrsekut/gyazo_uploader_for_diary/README.md

-# Gyazo Uploader for Daialy
+# Gyazo Uploader for Diary

 A simple tool to upload images to Gyazo.